lancekuo/terraform-docker-swarm-ibmcloud/README.md

 ## ELK Stack

 Those docker-compose file brings you the completed stack of ELK 6.2.

+You should be able to find the file at `Manager-2`

 ### Command
 **Build your docker image**